 Pursuant to a sponsored research agreement, the University of Kentucky Research Foundation, or UKRF, agreed to assign to R.J.
-Reynolds Tobacco Company rights to inventions that resulted in patents related to TC-1734, TC-2696 and other discovery-stage compounds in our portfolio.
+Reynolds Tobacco Company UKRF's rights to inventions that resulted in patents related to ispronicline, TC-1827, TC-2696 and other earlier-stage compounds in our portfolio.
 These patents were subsequently assigned by RJR to us in August 2000.
 Under the sponsored research agreement and a subsequent license agreement with UKRF, we are obligated to pay royalties to UKRF with respect to products covered by these patents.
 In addition, under the license agreement, RJR paid UKRF an upfront license fee of \$20,000.